AlexanderBech/InputExpandPro/README.md

 		width : 20 , 	// the default width to add in as extra offset height : 20		// the default height(for textareas) to add in as extra offset };

+Author:

+Forked by Alexander Bech on 2013-08-16
+Created by Robbie Bardijn on 2012-12-03.